All Episodes

 You have to have all three.

-Yeah, you you need to have it.
+Yeah, you need to have it.

-And I'll send you the first two books, so you'll have those.
+And I'll send you the first two books so you'll have those.

-Um maybe when you get tired of reading yourself, you can experience them a different way.
+Maybe when you get tired of reading yourself, you can experience them a different way.

 But I'm really glad that you made it through.